oxivanisher/JamesII/README.md

 * Motion (managed) to watch over your home and also to automatically start web-radio when you get up on weekends
 * Mpd-Client (managed) to start/stop internet radios on different occasions (can also fade in and out for gn8, wakeup or noise)
-* Proximity (managed) to scan the area for known bluetooth mac addresses
+* BTPresence (managed) to scan the area for known bluetooth mac addresses
 * Raspberry (managed) interactive interface with buttons/switches and LEDs to interact with the real world
 * Sysstat (autoload) to request information's about the host like mounts, net info, memory info, ...
 * System (autoload) james system calls mostly used internally